-A Professional Travel Fund is maintained in each School/College.
+A Professional Travel Fund is maintained in each college or school.
 The amount available is allocated annually in the budget.

-All full-time faculty members are eligible to apply for approval in advance for travel to professional meetings.
-Application should be made to the Dean no later than October 1 of each year.
-Decisions will be based on scheduling, disposition of funds, and the benefit to the individual, department, and school/college.
+All full-time faculty members are eligible to apply for approval, in advance, for travel to professional meetings.
+Application should be made to the dean no later than October 1 of each year.
+Decisions will be based on scheduling, disposition of funds, and the benefits to the individual, department, and college or school.

 Because funds are limited, it is understood that some requests may be denied.
-Prior to approving any request, the Dean will determine if the activity identified meets the criteria for reimbursement as a business expense and whether there is sufficient funding to reimburse the reasonable, approved, and properly documented expenses expected to be incurred.
-Expenses will be reimbursed in accordance with the University's accounting and financial policies and procedures.
+Prior to approving any request, the dean will determine if the activity identified meets the criteria for reimbursement as a business expense and whether there is sufficient funding to reimburse the reasonable, approved, and properly documented expenses expected to be incurred.
+Expenses will be reimbursed in accordance with the university's accounting and financial policies and procedures.